 Photography: Natale Towell

-What's really exciting you at the moment in Interiors?
-Do you have any top interior trends for 2020?
+What's really exciting you at the moment in interiors?
+Do you have any tips for interior trends?

 I am encouraged by the number of designers rethinking systems and seeking to close the loop on their own production systems.
 While this has to become the norm, all brands should be challenging themselves as to what they can do to make a valid difference with the platform they have.
 Regarding trends, my advice is to avoid them!
 Most trends are discussed and created by brands themselves to encourage consumer activity and with a commercial motive behind it.
 I believe an interior should reflect who you are personally and should represent your own tastes and preferences.
 Don’t be swayed and lured into following trends.
 Just have trust in your own style and create a space which will be timeless, lasting for generations to come.